Protein and Amino Acid Synthesis

 Protein synthesis is the sequential conjugation of amino acids in a series defined by a messenger RNA molecule.
 Each addition of an amino acid to an elongating chain requires four ATP molecules.
 These are broken down as follows:

-1. First a specific tRNA must have a free amino acid added to it.
+1. First a specific tRNATransfer RNA, which is distinct from a mRNA molecule.must have a free amino acid added to it.
 This costs 2 ATP equivalents.

 2. Binding of the charged tRNA to the ribosome costs 1 ATP equivalent.